umasivakumar232/Credit_Risk_Analysis/README.md

 In this assignment we will be helping Jill apply machine learning to solve a real-world challenge: **credit risk**.

-## Background to Machine Learning
+## Machine Learning

 Machine learning comprises a broad range of analytical tools, which can be categorized into **“supervised”** and **“unsupervised”** learning tools.
 Supervised machine learning involves building a statistical model for predicting or estimating an output based on one or more inputs.
 In unsupervised learning, a dataset is analyzed without a dependent variable to estimate or predict.
-Rather, the data is analyzed to show patterns and structures in a dataset.
-Machine learning is a particularly powerful tool for prediction purposes.
-By identifying relationships or patterns in a data sample, it is able to create a model incorporating those relationships that lead to the most powerful out-of-sample predictions.
-Such a model is created by running variables and the model on subsamples of the data to identify the most powerful predictors, and then testing the model on many different data subsamples.
-This can be done thousands of times so that the model can “learn” from the data and improve its predictive performance.

 ## Machine learning methods